-Falcon Australia and its partners must perform work programmes to maintain the Beetaloo Exploration Permits.
+Falcon Australia and its partner must perform work programmes to maintain the Beetaloo Exploration Permits.
 Hungarian mining law requires that the Group file annual plans of development ("Plans") relating to the Makó Production Licence.
-To the extent that the Group cannot fulfil the requirements, it may have to request extensions for filing a Plan or it may be at risk of losing rights under the Makó Production Licence.
-The Group may also disagree with the government's interpretation of the legal requirements, with the Group commencing legal proceedings, which could delay development of the Makó Production Licence.
-Failure to fulfil commitments within the required timeframes, or to successfully negotiate extensions to carry out work plan commitments, could result in the Group losing those relevant interests and the associated resource potential therein and also restrict the ability to obtain new licences in the relevant jurisdictions.
-The Group's rights to exploit oil and gas interests are limited in time.
+To the extent that the Group cannot fulfil the requirements, it may have to request extensions for filing a Plan/completing a work programme or it may be at risk of losing rights under the Makó Production Licence or the Beetaloo exploration permits.
+The Group may also disagree with the government's interpretation of the legal requirements, resulting in legal proceedings, which could delay exploration and development of the Makó Production Licence or the Beetaloo basin.
+Failure to fulfil commitments within the required timeframes, or to successfully negotiate extensions to carry out work plan commitments, could result in the Group losing those relevant interests and the associated resource potential, and also restrict the ability to obtain new licences in the relevant jurisdictions.
 There is no guarantee or assurance that rights can be extended or that new rights can be obtained to replace rights expiring.
 As licence terms and commitments are typically set by governments there may be unexpected and significant changes to licence terms and commitments.
-Any of these could significantly impact the value of those licences to the Group, which may have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+Any of these could significantly impact the value of those licences to the Group, with a material adverse effect on the Group's business, prospects, financial condition and results of operations.